stdhexs/HideoutBot-Commands/README.md

 -tps | Checks the TPS of the server.

--jd or -joindate | Shows players join date.
+-jd | Shows players join date.
 (Down due to Captcha.
 Only for 9b9t.com)

--playtime or -pt | Get you or someone elses playtime.
+-pt | Get you or someone elses playtime.

--kd, -kills, or -deaths | Gets the KD of a player.
+-kd | Gets the KD of a player.
 (Only for 9b9t.com)

 -quote | Get a random message someone has said.

+-members | List the current members of Hideout.
+# Contact Kursed#9999 on Discord for further assistance.